 What it’s about: This adaptation of a novel by Sarah Perry is set in 1893.
 Recently-widowed Cora Seaborne relocates to Essex, where a mythical creature that once roamed the marshes has returned.

-Important names: Keira Knightly plays the lead role and is also an executive producer.
+Important names: Claire Danes will play the lead role.
 Clio Barnard is the director.

 When you can watch: A release date has not yet been announced.

 What it’s about: A music competition series that Apple describes as having a, “fresh, new documentary sensibility.
 The hybrid series will break down cultural and musical barriers in the country music space, inviting innovative musicians to unleash their authentic voices and take center stage.”